Aperocky/survey_server/readme.md

 Login system

 Create Survey
-Using new survey name -> insert questions into survey_name table.
+Using new survey name -> insert questions into survey_name table creates new survey to existing username.
 Finish survey
-Create new survey -> update surveys table for user, creates survey_name_results table.
+Create new survey -> creates survey_name_results table.

-User exit -> session timeout -> keep current survey_name table, start user from last question.

 User are presented with links that will do the survey via get request.